With the growth of a company, the need to rebrand and develop a totally new brand identity or revision of the existing one emerges.

 In addition, this shade of yellow complements well, especially when paired with black.
 Other secondary palettes are useful for flexibility and being dynamic.

-Mailchimp evolving its brand identity has made it adaptive to various size and still remain memorable to Mailchimp users.
+Mailchimp evolving brand identity has made it adaptive to various size and still remain memorable to Mailchimp users.

 Revising your brand logo, colour palette, or typography becomes successful by having it consistent across all channels.
 This is among the core components to ensure your brand is recognizable wherever it appears.